-The San-Ott School Employees Welfare Benefit Association ("the Association")
+The San-Ott Insurance Consortium (the "Consortium)

-The District participates in a shared risk pool, with participants from Sandusky and Ottawa Counties.
-The Association is governed by an assembly which consists of one representative from each participant (usually the Superintendent or designee).
-The assembly exercises control over the operation of the Association.
-All Association revenues are generated from charges for services.
-Financial information can be obtained by writing to San-Ott School Employees Welfare Benefit Association, Jay Valasek, Treasurer of Vanguard-Sentinel Career Center, at 1306 Cedar Street, Fremont, Ohio 43420.
+The District participates in a shared risk pool, with participants from Sandusky and Ottawa counties.
+The Consortium is governed by an assembly which consists of one representative from each participant (usually the superintendent or designee).
+The assembly exercises control over the operation of the consortium.
+All consortium revenues are generated from charges for services.
+Financial information can be obtained by writing to San-Ott Consortium, J. William Nye, Treasurer, 2810 N. Genoa-Clay Center Rd., Genoa, Ohio 43430.